Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions

 {School of Physics, Henan Normal University, Xinxiang 453007, People’s Republic of China; \\ \and {Center for Theoretical Physics, Henan Normal University, Xinxiang 453007, People’s Republic of China.} } \titlerunning{Formation of Mega-Parsec Giant Radio Sources} \authorrunning{Duan.}

 \abstract {Mega-parsec giant radio sources (GRSs) have been known for decades.
 Their known population has soared from several hundred to more than $10^4$ in recent years.
 However, the formation mechanisms of GRSs remain elusive, and one explanation suggested is that they form in a low-density environment. } {In this work, we study the formation and properties of GRSs associated with dark matter halos of different masses and normal gas density environment.
-This study can lay the groundwork for future observations aimed at probing the gas environment, particularly the baryonic gas fraction, in the host dark matter halos of GRSs. } {We use magnetohydrodynamic simulations to study the formation of GRSs from hosts residing in dark matter halos with masses of $10^{13}$, $10^{14}$ and $10^{15}$ solar masses, adopting normal hot baryonic gas fractions (0.02, 0.05, and 0.1).
-We inject jet energy of 0.06 percent of the central black hole's relativistic energy in their host galaxies with power of 0.05 percent of the Eddington luminosity. } {The successful formation of GRSs from hosts in all three dark matter halos with normal hot baryonic gas fractions indicates that an unusual low-density gas environment is not a necessary condition for their formation.
-The jetted lobe growing from hosts in dark matter halo of $\rm 10^{13}$ solar masses exhibits a wider shape than those in dark matter halos of $\rm 10^{14}$ and $\rm 10^{15}$ solar masses.
-The evolution of the simulated GRSs in the radio power-linear size diagram shows that their radio power can reach values comparable to observational data at similar physical scales.
-Furthermore, the radio power typically increases with dark matter halo mass.
-When we simulate a higher-power jet in a lower-mass dark matter halo, the results reveal a deviation from the simple linear relation between jet power and radio luminosity. } {} \keywords{Galaxies: active -- Galaxies: jets -- Radio continuum: galaxies -- Magnetohydrodynamics }
+This study can lay the groundwork for future observations aimed at probing the gas environment, particularly the baryonic gas fraction, in the host dark matter halos of GRSs. } {We use magnetohydrodynamic simulations to study the formation of GRSs from hosts residing in dark matter halos with masses of $10^{13}$, $10^{14}$ and $10^{15}$ solar masses, adopting normal hot baryonic gas fractions in ranges (0.02-0.1, 0.05-0.1, and 0.1-0.15) and varying density profiles.
+We inject jet energy of 0.06 percent of the central black hole's relativistic energy in their host galaxies with power of 0.05 percent of the Eddington luminosity in most runs. } {The successful formation of GRSs from hosts in dark matter halos with normal hot baryonic gas fractions indicates that an unusual low-density gas environment is not a prerequisite for their formation.
+The role of the gas environment in jet propagation is more complex than previously suggested.
+The propagation of radio lobes can be slower in halos with sufficiently low or high central density and pressure, as a much lower central pressure cannot sufficiently collimate the jet and produces wider, less penetrating lobes, whereas an atmosphere with sufficiently high pressure enhances the interaction between the jet and the surrounding medium.
+Assuming equipartition between non-thermal electron and magnetic energy, the evolution of the simulated GRSs in the radio power--linear size diagram shows that the radio power of most simulated sources within halo masses of $\rm 10^{13}$ and $\rm 10^{14} M_\odot$ can reach values comparable to observational data at similar physical scales.
+The simulated sources with the same low power (0.05 percent of the Eddington luminosity) but a shorter jet duration (54.8 Myr) than other sources become faint remnant sources when they propagate to GRS scales. } {} \keywords{Galaxies: active -- Galaxies: jets -- Radio continuum: galaxies -- Magnetohydrodynamics }